YouTube Thumbnail Contrast & Readability Analyzer

 Effective thumbnails utilize three main types of contrast to create visual hierarchy:

-- Luminosity (Lightness) Contrast: This is the most critical form of contrast.
+This is the most critical form of contrast.
 It involves pairing a bright subject with a dark background, or vice versa, to guide the viewer’s eye immediately to the focal point.

-- Saturation Contrast: Keeping most of the thumbnail "soft" or desaturated while making the main subject highly vibrant helps the subject stand out without making the whole image look messy.
+Keeping most of the thumbnail "soft" or desaturated while making the main subject highly vibrant helps the subject stand out without making the whole image look messy.

-Mobile Readability & The Squint Test
+Mobile Readability & Squint Test

 Mathematically Accurate Pixel Sampling